ShareBack to blog

 If you’re planning to carry out works on your house that come to less than £8,000 (and don’t want to pay cash or put it on a credit card) then a guarantor or unsecured loan could be the perfect solution for you.
 Not only are guarantor loans a great way to finance home improvements with bad credit, but they can help your repair your credit score at the same time.

-At Bamboo, we offer bad credit personal loans and guarantor loans for anywhere between £1,000 and £8,000 – if you’re considering borrowing money to do your house up but have bad credit, why not see how much you could borrow?
+At Bamboo, we offer bad credit personal loans for anywhere between £1,000 and £8,000 – if you’re considering borrowing money to do your house up but have bad credit, why not see how much you could borrow?
 If you’re approved, you could be on your way to repairing your credit score and your house within 24 hours.
-Representative APR 49.7%.
-A guarantor may be required.

 - Author The Bamboo Team